Satisfactory Academic Progress

 SAP Review Process

-All students are reviewed for compliance with the SAP Policy at the end of the Spring semester.
-Students who are found to be in non-compliance are sent notices that specify the requirements to submit a SAP appeal.
+All students are reviewed for compliance with the SAP Policy at the end of each Spring semester.

-Approved SAP Appeal student are granted financial aid for the Fall semester are subsequently reevaluated for compliance at the end of the semester, before they are allowed to receive aid for the spring semester.
+Approved SAP Appeal students are granted financial aid for the next semester of attendance and are subsequently reevaluated for compliance at the end of that semester before they are allowed to receive aid for the subsequent semester.

 Students who attend only one semester, who are found to be in non-compliance with the SAP Policy are sent a Financial Aid Warning Notice.

-Former students who return to the University, are too, evaluated for compliance with the SAP Policy.
+Former students who return to the University are evaluated for compliance with the SAP Policy.

 Mitigating Circumstances

-Waivers for Satisfactory Academic Progress will be given only to those students who have suffered undue hardships such as death of an immediate family member or illness.
-If the student has undergone undue hardship because of death of a relative of the student, an injury or illness of the student, or other unusual circumstances as determined by the Financial Aid Administrator, the Student is required to provide documentation to support the reason(s) for the waiver request.
+Waivers for Satisfactory Academic Progress will be given only to those students who have suffered undue hardships.
+If the student has undergone undue hardship because of death of a relative of the student, an injury or illness of the student, or other unusual circumstances as determined by the Financial Aid Administrator, the student is required to provide documentation to support the reason(s) for the waiver request.

 Appeal Process